Skip to Content

 Additionally, preliminary advice has indicated that the construction works within the Reserve will not detrimentally impact the root zones of established trees on the edge of, or within, the Reserve.
 A comprehensive independent arborist report is currently being prepared for Council.

-What are the future opportunities for Cruickshank Reserve
+What are the future opportunities for Cruickshank Reserve?

 The reinstated open grassed area above the detention tanks will provide a zone for active leisure including picnics, parties, exercise groups and ball games.